Skip to Content

 If you notice that there appears to be a thin later on the surface of the piece, it’s likely a veneer.
 On older pieces, the veneer will be cracked or chipped in places.
 It is definitely possible to repair and refinish veneers, but it isn’t great for beginners.

-So, since this is a guide for beginners, I recommend looking for pieces that do not have a veneer and that are solid wood.
+Since this is a practical guide for beginners, I recommend looking for pieces that do not have a veneer and that are solid wood.

 old scratched up wooden table